 If you are a non-EEA national, you must bring your confirmation of pre-registration and your current signed passport, plus:

-- If you are a Tier 4 (General) visa that is for more than six months, you are required to show your entry clearance stamp (30-day vignette in your passport) and Biometric Residence Permit (BRP).
+- If you have a Tier 4 (General) visa that is for more than six months, you are required to show your entry clearance stamp (30-day vignette in your passport) and Biometric Residence Permit (BRP).
 Please ensure you collect your BRP from the post office before you attend registration – you can only register with your BRP card.*

 *You will need to collect your BRP from:

 View directions from the University of Surrey to the Post Office.

 You must collect your BRP from the Post Office within 10 days of arriving in the UK and you will need to show this to officers of the University to confirm that you are eligible to study at Surrey.

 UKCISA has prepared some helpful advice for collecting your BRP.
 See UKCISA's advice.